NickWandelburg/FootballMatchPrediction/README.md

-# neuro-praktikum-g9
-Approach of group 9 within the 'Neuronale Netze Praktikum' - WS '21/22

 # Models
 Provided as .ipynb notebooks in the models folder.
 The cells can be executed directly without any prerequisites. \
 These Models are provided: MLP, LSTM